-I always take a white tablecloth, props to display my items (a bookcase for the knitted toys), branches and a vase to display Christmas decorations, teapots to display the tea cosies and a box for the smaller items like earrings and cards.
+I always take a white tablecloth, props to display my items (a bookcase for the knitted toys), branches and a vase to display Christmas decorations, teapots to display the tea cozies, and a box for the smaller items like earrings and cards.

-Take food/drinks or money for food/drinks as you will need a coffee break/lunch break also!
+Pack snacks/drinks or money for food/drinks as you will need a coffee break/lunch break also!

 3. Wrap It Up

-I wrap everything in coloured tissue paper.
+I wrap everything in colored tissue paper.

 For smaller items, I have brown paper bags with a card taped to the front.